Santiagovalb/Santiagovalb/README.md

 <h2 align="left" font-weight="bold">About me</h2>

-- Hello!
-I'm SANTIAGO, a technology enthusiast with a focus on web development and digital strategies.
-My experience includes SEO, SEM, and digital marketing, ensuring effective solutions in the digital realm.
-Committed to continuous improvement, I'm excited to contribute my skills and enthusiasm to your team, fostering ongoing success.
-Eager to be part of a technological and creative environment to achieve exceptional results.
-I look forward to the opportunity to collaborate with you!
+- 👋 Hello!
+I'm SANTIAGO, a technology enthusiast with a focus on web development and digital strategies 👨🏽‍💻.
+My experience includes SEO, SEM, and digital marketing, ensuring effective solutions in the digital realm. 🚀 Committed to continuous improvement, I'm excited to contribute my skills and enthusiasm to your team, fostering ongoing success.
+Eager to be part of a technological and creative environment to achieve exceptional results. 🌐 I look forward to the opportunity to collaborate with you! 🤝
 <br>